 So what conclusions can be drawn?
-Is the Olympus E-P5 better than the Olympus E-M5 or vice versa?
+Is there a clear favorite between the Olympus E-P5 and the Olympus E-P5?
 A synthesis of the relative strong points of each of the models is listed below.

 - More detailed LCD: Has a higher resolution rear screen (1037k vs 610k dots).